xuanzhou1/xuanzhou-academic/content/en/post/Essay-reference-community/index.md

 Table 1 presents the distribution of readers' disciplines over the last 8 weeks, showing that the largest group of readers is from mechanical engineering, aligning well with my area of expertise.
 The following two largest groups, aeronautical engineering and aerospace engineering, also correspond to my ongoing specialization.
 Additionally, a smaller but notable readership expresses interest in Artificial Neural Network and Artificial Intelligence, indicating an overlap between my work and the field of computer science.
 However, the number of readers interested in Manufacturing Engineering and Industrial Engineering is relatively low compared to other disciplines.
 This result is reasonable and expected, considering the focus of my research on the in-service phase of engineering structures.

-**Table 1 Disciplines of readers of my publications in the last 8 weeks.**
+**Table 1 Distribution of Publication Readership by Discipline in the Last Eight Weeks.**

 |**Discipline**|**Count**|
 | :-: | :-: |